janelia-flyem/NeuTu/README.md

     sh build.sh <qmake_path> <qmake_spec_path>

 by specifying the qmake command path and the corresponding spec path.
+You can also let the script figure out qt settings by itself:

+    sh build.sh <qt_dir>

+where \<qt_dir\> is the install directory of the Qt library.
+This simplification applies to other editions too.

 Additional flags are needed to build special editions: